9 Best Low Acid Coffee Brands (For Your Sensitive Stomach)

 If you really suffer badly from the reflux when drinking coffee, this is one low acid coffee brand that you can rely on to be gentle on your stomach.
 Fret not, the Puroast Low Acid Organic House Blend still provides a very enjoyable cup of Joe.
 It’s even certified kosher.

 - 70% less acid than other coffee brands

 - Seven times more antioxidants than green tea

 - Proprietary wood roasting method

 - Large bags can go stale before you use them all

-Grown in the shade of the Guatemalan rainforest, this organic coffee has won numerous awards for a good reason.
+Grown in the shade of the Guatemalan rainforest, Java Planet organic coffee has won numerous awards for a good reason.
 It’s a rich, smooth, and tasty medium roast (though Java Planet also offers other roasts if you want a different taste and aroma) that has plenty of fruit to it, with strong notes of caramel and a dark chocolate finish.

-It’s also one of the most environmentally friendly coffees out there.
+It’s also one of the most environmentally friendly low acid coffees out there.
 It’s organic, it’s Fair Trade and no pesticides at all are used in the growing process.
 It is important to note there are no GMOs in there, and it’s even certified by both the Smithsonian Migratory Bird Center and the Rainforest Alliance.
 We also reviewed some of the best organic coffee brands and variants in this post.

 This proves Java Planet’s clear commitment to making a great coffee with a strong ethical backbone.
 It’s no surprise then that they also stand by the freshness of their product by including the roast date on the bag, so you know exactly how fresh it is when it arrives.